 LA maintains MOUs with 48 entities throughout SLO County to ensure that we are receiving referrals when IPV is disclosed outside of our organization and that we have relationships with organizations providing additional services to whom we can refer clients when necessary.
-We work regularly and closely with organizations such as 5Cities Homeless Coalition, El Camino Homeless Organization (ECHO), and more.
+We work regularly and closely with organizations such as 5Cities Homeless Coalition, El Camino Homeless Organization (ECHO), Community Action Partnership of San Luis Obispo County (CAPSLO), Community Counseling Center (CCC), and more to connect survivors with services in the community to create a network of support.